Good Etiquette Guide for the Surviving Family – Day of Visitation or Funeral

 - If the service is held in a place of worship, the front rows will generally be reserved for family, and you will be seated last, just before the service begins.
 Discuss these options with your clergy or funeral director.

 - Don’t worry about showing grief or shedding tears; it’s perfectly acceptable.
-No one expects the survivors to be stoic or cheerful, no matter what the circumstances of the loved one’s passing might be.
+No one expects the survivors to be stoic or cheerful, no matter the circumstances of the loved one’s passing.

 If you don’t wish to be comforted by other mourners immediately after the funeral service, plan to be escorted out first to the transportation for the funeral procession.
 Otherwise, you should expect to be surrounded by people wishing to express their condolences.